Doing something in an agile method is a good deal for everyone. Isn’t it?

 Key points to take home:

-Working of framework is based on various artifacts termed as the product backlog, sprint backlog, burndown graph, and product increments.
+- Working of the framework is based on various artifacts termed as the product backlog, sprint backlog, burndown graph, and product increments.

-Learning Cloud is a fun with knowledge.
+- Learning Cloud is fun with knowledge.
 Don’t forget to explore our courses for more details.